MorrissyLab/mosaicMPI/README.md

 The first step of cNMF-SNS is to check inputs for completeness and integrity, as well as to guide the selection of parameters for running cNMF on a particular dataset.

-cNMF currently supports input data that is sparse (i.e. with zeros), but not with missing values.
-When missing values are present (eg. from integration of partially overlapping datasets), the default behaviour is to subset the input matrix to shared features/genes only, but it is recommended to either run each dataset separately or use a dense, imputed data matrix. cNMF will warn the user if missing data is present.

-cNMF-SNS will also check sample metadata to ensure matching of sample names between data and metadata inputs, and will describe the data types of each metadata layer so that the user can confirm they are interpreted correctly, and thus will result in correctly annotated figures.

 Deconvolution of a gene expression dataset using cNMF requires a set of overdispersed genes which will be used for factorization.
 GEPs will include all genes after a re-fitting step, but error will only be calculated on overdispersed genes, providing the user the opportunity to decide which genes are most informative.